 Movies love to tell the story of love at first sight.
 Two unknowing strangers in the same place at the same time casually look over at each other and instantaneously fall in love.
-In that instant, they know that their lives will never be the same.
+In that instant, they know that their lives will never be the same and that they are soul mates.
 Usually, the couple is at the forefront of the screen as everything else dreamingly melts into the backdrop.
 The dreamy music plays in such a way that the audience knows that something miraculous is happening.
 At the end of the movie, viewers shed a tear as the movie couple either lives happily ever after or are destined to live the remainder of their lives with unrequited love.

 Love at first sight is irrefutably a magical notion, but is there really such a thing?
 Can people truly fall in love without ever having talked to a person?
 Can a person fall in love without knowing a person’s character or true personality?
 Could it be just a physical attraction, infatuation, or deep lust?
 Or, is the magical notion of love at first sight nothing more than the result of pop culture, movies, and fairy tales?

 These are all good questions.
 Some believe that love is a biological notion and representative of a primal drive to perpetuate the species.
 Biologists assert that humans have the capacity to love and are genetically wired to be able to fall in love at first sight, although it does not happen this way for everyone.